-Out of all the sacred festivals in Hinduism, Kumbh mela or Kumbha mela is regarded as a major celebration.
-This festival is held every 12 years where devotees embark on a pilgrimage to wash their sins.
+Out of all the sacred festivals in Hinduism, Kumbh Mela or Kumbha Mela is regarded as a major celebration.
+This festival is held every 12 years, where devotees go on a pilgrimage to wash their sins.

 - Allahabad or Prayagraj (Ganges-Yamuna)

 - Haridwar (Ganges)